 Some more places…

-My other Amsterdam Tips pages also contain some off the beaten track places that attract a lot less foreign visitors than the famous ‘must-sees’.
+My other pages with Amsterdam Tips pages also contain some off the beaten track places that attract a lot less foreign visitors than the famous ‘must-sees’.
 For example:

 - Nice neighborhoods for a stroll: Prinseneiland, Plantage area, eastern islands.